-$LTC\ 320$ - Long Term Care Administration Externship I
+LTC 320 - Long Term Care Administration Externship I 4 semester credit hours

 The focus of this course is on participating in an externship experience within healthcare organizations.
 This course will provide linkage between the theoretical concepts gained in the classroom to practical application in the study of healthcare administration.
 This course will allow students to gain a sound understanding of the industry and the position of leadership within the industry as they experience the working environment.